We hope this helps to answer all those questions you may have about studying after Year 12.

 A dual-sector university is an education provider that offers both TAFE courses and higher education courses.
 The spectrum of qualifications offered by dual-sector universities usually combine the practical skills taught in vocational education with the analytical knowledge acquired in higher education.
 These providers offer pathway programs where students can start with a Diploma or an Advanced Diploma that could be recognised for entry and academic credit towards a relevant Bachelor degree.

 Independent Tertiary Colleges (ITCs)

 Double degrees are not considered to have more work than a single degree.
 In most cases you'll study a couple of subjects from each degree concurrently, and elective units are removed to reduce the duration of the final course.
-For example when combining two degree which are normally 3 years in length, it will only take 4 years to complete when studied as a double degree.
+For example, when combining two degrees which are normally 3 years in length, it will only take 4 years to complete when studied as a double degree.
 Students studying these degrees have the same annual workload as students studying in a single degree.

 The free TAFE initiative offers a select number of courses for free in careers which are deemed to be a priority by the government, such as early childhood education, disability services, nursing and accounting to name a few.
 These courses are only for eligible students.
 Check the link above for specific courses and to see if you meet eligibility requirements.

 Some institutions will require an extra range of criteria as well as prerequisites to be eligible for a course, these may be a body of work such as a portfolio or an audition, and additional testing such as CASPer testing.